evolvingstuff/vdw2/content/posts/fecal-transplants-many-studies.md

 #### Faecal transplants are just the start for microbiome medicine  - Economist Nov 2023

-[&lt;img src=&quot;https://image.e.economist.com/lib/fe8d13727c650c7976/m/4/cbe11a01-a91c-40bd-bcfb-79d237b9e4d0.jpg&quot; alt=&quot;image&quot;&gt;](https://click.e.economist.com/?qs=e8b52f579392a0265fa9d1975fe99347d885e5027412d904498e6571a2868f79e5d2ddb4849294576fc81d9a2b3e12e0026ed24d84865dcf)|%%% **Gilead Amit**  %%% Science correspondent
+[&lt;img src=&quot;https://image.e.economist.com/lib/fe8d13727c650c7976/m/4/cbe11a01-a91c-40bd-bcfb-79d237b9e4d0.jpg&quot; alt=&quot;image&quot;&gt;](https://click.e.economist.com/?qs=e8b52f579392a0265fa9d1975fe99347d885e5027412d904498e6571a2868f79e5d2ddb4849294576fc81d9a2b3e12e0026ed24d84865dcf)| **Gilead Amit**   Science correspondent

 Sitting in a small windowless lab watching Désirée Prossomariti strain solids through a sieve, I am reminded, despite myself, of jam-making.
 “I’ve never looked at it that way,” she says.
-“But yes, I’ve seen my mother making jam.”  %%%  %%% Dr Prossomariti is making something much more important, if much less palatable.
-She manufactures a medical therapeutic known as a faecal microbiota transplant (FMT)—oral capsules derived from freeze-dried human stool that are extraordinarily effective at relieving some nasty bacterial infections. %%%  %%% The logic is surprisingly sound.
+“But yes, I’ve seen my mother making jam.”
+Dr Prossomariti is making something much more important, if much less palatable.
+She manufactures a medical therapeutic known as a faecal microbiota transplant (FMT)—oral capsules derived from freeze-dried human stool that are extraordinarily effective at relieving some nasty bacterial infections.
+The logic is surprisingly sound.
 The gut microbiome is a complex entity, containing many hundreds of species and a total number of cells that rivals those of the host’s body.
 When this ecosystem is damaged, the consequences can be felt all over the body.
 Diabetes, obesity, Parkinson’s disease, Alzheimer’s disease and atopic dermatitis have all been linked to the (mis)activity of the gut microbiome.
 Some have called the microbiome an organ in its own right.
-And where there is an organ, there is hope of transplantation. %%% Not long ago, FMT was regarded as fringe.
+And where there is an organ, there is hope of transplantation.
+Not long ago, FMT was regarded as fringe.
 “People would talk about it in conferences, and people would laugh and giggle,” says Simon Goldenberg, who manages the laboratory at Guy’s and St Thomas’ Hospital in London, where Dr Prossomariti works.
 Then, in 2013, a Dutch clinical trial of FMTs showed such positive results that it was ended early—a supervisory board deeming it unethical to withhold the treatment from the placebo group.
-That was a turning-point. %%% Many patients now benefit from FMT, and their number is set to rise as more positive results filter in from clinical trials.
+That was a turning-point.
+Many patients now benefit from FMT, and their number is set to rise as more positive results filter in from clinical trials.
 All the same, as [we report this week](https://click.e.economist.com/?qs=e8b52f579392a026020b3e472b3f3c017ba6b29563d2f9dfe0610ae96f1a7576e5c64c547eb4f3032eeffea433dd6a01e6da8a0a1bc9f5b7), its time in the Sun is likely to be short-lived.
 Crucially, stool is impossible to standardise, and its contents challenging to determine.
 Its long-term safety profile is also largely unknown.
-This makes FMT hard to regulate consistently.%%%At present
+This makes FMT hard to regulate consistently.At present

 * Americans and Canadians regard it as an investigational drug with limited uses, while